aklivity/zilla-plus-aws-templates/amazon-msk/cdktf/web-streaming/README.md

 ### `msk_access_credentials_name`: MSK access credentials Secret Name

 Provide the Secret Name that is associated with your MSK cluster.
-If you use our provided example cluster, there is already a secret assicated with the cluster called `AmazonMSK_alice`.
+If you use our provided example cluster, there is already a secret associated with the cluster called `AmazonMSK_alice`.

 ### `kafka_topic`: Kafka Topic